Bloodied-Star/loadingscreen-du-mod/LoadingScreen/ReadMe.txt

 Installation
 ------------
-1. Move 'LoadingScreen' folder inside 'StreamingAssets/Mods'.
-2. Pick the correct 'loadingscreen.dfmod' for your OS and place it inside the 'LoadingScreen' folder.
+Pick the correct 'loadingscreen.dfmod' for your OS and place it inside the 'StreamingAssets/Mods' folder.

 Background
 -------------